the1fatkid/simon-says-game-reactjs/README.md

     npm run dev
     ```

-5. Open your browser and go to `http://localhost:5173` to start playing the game.
+5. Open your browser and go to the URL provided by Vite, usually `http://localhost:5173` to start playing the game.

 ## How to Play